avraneel/lookup-guide/docs/arch_install.md

 | EFI System Partition | 1G | /boot |
 | Root Partition | Remaining | / |

+Use `cfdisk` to get a user friendly interface.

 ## Filesystem Creation

 List your devices using 'lsblk'.